 * There is an issue with your instrumentation (context was dropped, or the service with a parent span is not instrumented).

 When you see missing spans, check the Reporting Status page to find the culprit.

 The queried service is shown with an animated border.
-Services that contribute to latency are shown with a yellow halo - the larger the halo, the larger the latency.
+Inferred services have a light blue inner halo.
+Any services that contribute to latency are shown with a yellow halo - the larger the halo, the larger the latency.
 Services with errors are shown with a red halo.

 Latency halos only display when your query contains a service.

 The left panel shows operations on the currently selected service with exemplar spans.
 You can click a span to see it in context in the Trace view.